zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 mindful person, the non-scattering action of the right minded person [Ps.1,12], these are eight kinds of action.

-"Like a rhino horn", the horn of a rhino is truly unique.
+"Like a rhinoceros horn", the horn of a rhinoceros is truly unique.
 In the same way, the one who is enlightened alone is like that one, equivalent to that one, and contrasting to that one.
 "If it is too salty, it is called as salt, if it is too bitter, it is called bitter, if it is too sweet, it is called like honey, if it